sgmurphy/wordpress-plugins/booking/readme.txt

 	* **New** Save Booking Notes.
 Now, booking notes such as "Imported from Google Calendar," "Payment section displayed," "Total cost manually entered," "Automatically calculated cost," etc., will be saved only if the "Logging actions for booking" option is activated in the WP Booking Calendar > Settings General page in the "Admin Panel" section.
 (9.9.0.41) *(Personal, Business Small/Medium/Large, MultiUser)*
 	* **New** Sage/Opayo gateway becoming a payment product under the Elavon brand.
 Update name of payment gateway from SagePay to **Opayo - Elavon**.
 For more information, visit: https://www.elavon.co.uk/resource-center/news-and-insights/opayo-migration-faqs.html  (9.9.0.34) *(Business Small/Medium/Large, MultiUser)*
 	* **Improvement**: Enhanced **Booking Management** - When editing or duplicating a booking in the admin panel, you will now be redirected to the Booking Listing page, where the specific booking will be displayed.
 (9.9.0.3) (9.9.0.38) *(Personal, Business Small/Medium/Large, MultiUser)*
-	* **Improvement**: Enhanced **Shortcode Functionality** - Resolve the "403 permission error" issue encountered when modifying booking forms on the WP Booking Calendar > Settings > Booking Form page by utilizing the **new shortcode [selectbox name "Option 1" "Option 2"]** instead of [select name "Option 1" "Option 2"].
+	* **Improvement**: Enhanced **Shortcode Functionality** - Resolve the "403 permission error" issue encountered when modifying booking forms on the WP Booking Calendar > Settings > Booking Form page by utilizing the **new shortcode [selectbox name "Option 1" "Option 2"]** instead of [selectbox name "Option 1" "Option 2"].
 This update addresses the problem faced on certain Apache servers with ModSecurity firewall, which affects specific POST requests when saving booking form configurations. *(Personal, Business Small/Medium/Large, MultiUser)*
 	* **Improvement**: Enhanced **Deposit Management** - Now, when a booking is made in the admin panel at WP Booking Calendar > Add booking page, the deposit amount in the cost field and notes section, as well as the total cost for the booking, will be updated accordingly.
 This feature requires displaying payment forms at the Booking > Add booking page in such cases.
 (9.9.0.21) *(Business Small/Medium/Large, MultiUser)*
 	* **Improvement**: Enhanced **Resource Management** - You now have the ability to save the number of booking resources per page directly from the Booking > Resources page (at pagination section).
 (9.9.0.22) *(Personal, Business Small/Medium/Large, MultiUser)*
 	* **Improvement**: Enhanced **Import Functionality** - You can now utilize the option 'Trash / delete all imported bookings before new import' in situations where imports are initiated via the Google Calendar API instead of .ics feeds.
 This feature provides greater control over managing imported bookings and ensures a smoother import process.
 Please note that this feature requires the installation of the 'Booking Manager' plugin.
 (9.9.0.25)